themsaid/laravel-langman/README.md

 php artisan langman:find 'log in first'
 ```

-You get a table of language lines where any of the values matches the given phrase by close match.
+You get a table of language lines where any of the values contains the given phrase.
+Strings from the JSON
+translation files are capped at 40 characters to keep the output tidy.

 ### Searching view files for missing translations